Where

 What we did

-We set up our Argus Rig (now with 40 high speed cine cameras) and did live demo’s for interested people who visited our booth.
-We also showed how our bespoke software integrates with the array and allows us to quickly create templates and multiple sequences from a single recorded shot.
+At our booth, we showcased our Argus Rig, now upgraded to 40 high-speed cine cameras, by running live demonstrations for visitors.
+We highlighted how our bespoke software integrates seamlessly with the camera array, enabling us to quickly create templates and multiple sequences from a single recorded shot.

 The response